connectans/awesome-CISSP-CCSP/README.md

 - 👨‍💻 All of my projects are available at [https://connectans.github.io/](https://connectans.github.io/)

-- 💬 Ask me about **information security**
+- 💬 Ask me about: Information Security

-- 📫 How to reach me **amar.ncet@gmail.com**
+- 📫 How to reach me : https://www.linkedin.com/in/connectamar/

-- 📄 Know about my experiences [Security Architect with over 15 years of experience, I specialize in designing and implementing robust security solutions that safeguard critical assets and ensure compliance with industry standards.
+- 📄 Security Architect with over 15 years of experience, I specialize in designing and implementing robust security solutions that safeguard critical assets and ensure compliance with industry standards.
 My expertise spans across enterprise security architecture, risk management, and advanced threat mitigation, coupled with a deep understanding of the latest cybersecurity trends and technologies.
 I have a proven track record of enhancing security postures for diverse organizations, through strategic planning and innovative security frameworks.
-Passionate about fortifying digital landscapes, I am dedicated to delivering secure, scalable, and resilient systems.]
+Passionate about fortifying digital landscapes, I am dedicated to delivering secure, scalable, and resilient systems.
-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>